saheerb/mbed-os/docs/design-documents/docker_management/docker_management.md

 **Deploy**
 In Deploy job, depending on the result of test job, temporary images are moved to production repository.

+### What needs to be done for LTS branches?

+TODO
+** Duplicate workflow files for each of LTS branches ** For PR, and on push to development version
+** Merge workflow files to LTS branch **
+For PR, and on push to development version

 ### Docker repository
 github provides free docker image storage for public repositories in github packages.
 The workflows make use of {{ secrets.GITHUB_TOKEN }}  https://docs.github.com/en/actions/reference/authentication-in-a-workflow